 I want to sell some of my garden to a neighbour.
 How do I set the price?

-Q: I want to sell some of my garden (around 780 sq. ft.) to a neighbour.
+I want to sell some of my garden to a neighbour.
 I have no mortgage on my property.
-I've read it could be sold for 5% of the value of the purchasing property.
 I would rather avoid appointing expensive professionals.
 How do I set a realistic price?

-780 sq. ft. of a typical garden is a fairly substantial parcel of land which may be capable of enhancing the value of your neighbour’s house.
+When considering whether to sell some of your garden to a neighbour, you need to consider how the loss of garden will affect the value of both your home and your neighbour’s.
+Adding an additional parcel of land to your neighbour’s house is likely to enhance the value of your neighbour’s house.
 The loss of this land from your property could also have a depreciating effect on the value of your own home.

 Assuming that the land could not alternatively be sold to other adjoining owners and there is only one potential buyer because the parcel of land is ‘land-locked’, our advice is: